-The Historic Florida Militia presents a Timeline Saunter on one Saturday afternoon each month through September 2023.
-The Saunters generally take place on the first or second Saturdays, see below for dates.
+The Historic Florida Militia presents a Timeline Saunter on one Saturday afternoon each month through September 2024.
+The saunters generally occur on the first or second Saturdays, see below for dates.

-During the saunter, those who are interested in history and in how the European settlers and conquerors lived in St. Augustine can watch this knowledgeable and appropriately garbed group as they walk through historic downtown.
-The saunter begins at the city gates on St. George Street and runs to the Plaza de la Constitucion before heading down Aviles Street, the oldest street in the continental U.S.
+During the saunter, those who are interested in history and how the European settlers and conquerors lived in St. Augustine, can watch this knowledgeable and appropriately garbed group as they walk through the historic downtown.
+The saunter begins at the city gates on St. George Street and runs to the Plaza de la Constitución before heading down Aviles Street, the oldest street in the continental U.S.

-The participants will pose for photos all along their route and answer questions about life in the 16th, 17th, and 18th centuries in St. Augustine.
+The participants will pose for photos along their route and answer questions about life in 16th, 17th, and 18th centuries St. Augustine.

 Where: The saunter begins at the City Gate on St. George and Orange streets, and continues on St. George Street across the Plaza de la Constitución to Aviles Street.